metafoxapp/react-native-track-player/docs/versioned_docs/version-3.2/guides/multitrack-progress.md

 #### 2. Listen To Progress Updates

-Next we need to set up a listener for progress updates in our [playback service](../basics/playback-service.md) and update our zustonad store:
+Next we need to set up a listener for progress updates in our [playback service](../basics/playback-service.md) and update our zustand store:

 ```ts
 // src/services/PlaybackService.ts